rmello4d/ClickMe/README.md

 ### Wakanda Studio

 1. Drag the widget to your Wakanda page.
-2. Select the widget and edit the Events in the Studio panel
+2. Edit the Action event in the Studio Events Panel
-3. Insert some code in the Event Action
+3. Do something in the event code

 	clickMe1.Action = function clickMe1_Action (event)
 	{